SzyJar/mini-games/README.md

 # Mini games
 ## Visit https://szyjar.github.io/mini-games/ for live project

-The games are written in JavaScript, user interface is made with react.
+The games are coded in JavaScript, while the user interface is built using React.

 ## Sudoku
 Select your preferred difficulty level from three options: Easy, Medium, and Hard.
 Each puzzle is uniquely generated to ensure a fresh experience every time.